-As a first step the group has established a public neighborhood within MyFireCommunity.net called the "Fireline Leadership Reading Room."
-Students of fire are encouraged to use this forum to discuss books their local unit is reading and/or wants to share with other members of the fire service.
+A public neighborhood within wildfirelessons.net called the "Fireline Leadership Reading Room" was established as a forum for students of fire to discuss books their local unit is reading and/or wants to share with other members of the fire service.
 Join today!

 We have also developed a task, purpose, and end state for the reading program to make its intent clear.